Download printer-friendly version (PDF 66KB) »

 King Lear is old and has decided to give his power over to his three daughters so that he can live his last years untroubled.

-His eldest daughter, Goneril, is married to the Duke of Cornwall.
+His eldest daughter, Goneril, is married to the Duke of Albany.

 Cordelia is the youngest and is Lear's favourite.
 The King of France and the Duke of Burgundy are at court each hoping to marry her.